 Treating Hoarding Disorder

 Cognitive Behavioral Therapy

 CBT is the main treatment for Hoarding Disorder.
 Average symptom severity reduction ranges from 10-30% in group CBT and 27-28% in individual CBT.
-CBT needs over twice as much time as medication (26 weeks vs 12 weeks) to achieve at least 25% average symptom response.
+CBT needs over twice as much time as medication (26 weeks vs 12 weeks) to achieve the same symptom response.